Creating a comfortable space for cats who are sensitive to humidity

 Next, we will explain the main diseases that are likely to occur from the rainy season to summer.

-The mechanism of this condition is the same as in humans, where heat builds up inside the body and causes the body temperature to rise.
+The mechanism behind this condition is the same as in humans: when heat builds up inside the body and the body temperature rises.
 If your cat starts panting with its mouth open, it's time to be careful.
 Long-haired cats, kittens, senior cats, overweight cats, and brachycephalic cats with collapsed noses that make it difficult for them to breathe due to their skeletal structure are particularly susceptible to this condition.

 2. Diseases caused by fleas and ticks

-Fleas become active when the temperature reaches 13°C, and mites become active at 20°C. Higher humidity levels will increase their numbers, so you need to be extra careful.
-For example, there are the following:
+Fleas become active when the temperature reaches 13°C, and mites become active at 20°C, and they multiply more when the humidity rises, so you need to be more careful than usual.
+For example,

 Flea allergy dermatitis

-A red rash appears on the neck, back, and buttocks, and is accompanied by severe itching.
-You may scratch the rash, which may result in hair loss or bleeding.
+A red rash appears on the neck, back, and buttocks, accompanied by intense itching.
+Scratching the rash may cause hair loss and bleeding.

 The intense itching can cause the cat to shake its head violently.
 Another characteristic is the production of black earwax.